-Black salt or Kala namak is a dark brown (almost black) colored crystalline salt that changes to a pinkish grey powder once it is ground up.
+Black salt, or Kala namak, is dark brown (almost black) but changes to a pinkish-grey powder when it's ground.
 It is also referred to as sanchal.

-- It has a sulfurous smell—much like boiled eggs, from the sulphur in it.
+- It has a sulfurous smell—much like boiled eggs—from its natural sulphur content.

-- The dark color is due to its iron content.
-This salt is obtained from the natural salt mines in Northern India and Pakistan.
+- This salt is harvested from the natural salt mines in Northern India and Pakistan.

 - Black salt is low in sodium.
-It is also much used in Ayurvedic medicine to treat health issues like indigestion, constipation, bloating, gas, flatulence and heartburn.
-It is also used to treat goiter and hysteria, poor vision, high blood pressure, anemia, and more.
-It ensures proper sodium/phosphorus balance.
+It is used in Ayurvedic medicine to treat indigestion, constipation, gas, and heartburn.
+It is also used to treat high blood pressure and anemia.

 The information provided in this article is not a substitute for professional medical advice.
-Please consult your physician, or health care provider before taking any home remedies, supplements or starting a new health regime.
+Please consult your physician, or health care provider, before taking any home remedies or supplements or starting a new health regimen.

 © 2013 Rajan Singh Jolly